Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 They're regulating us.

-Obamacare has regulations in there to make every house green that's gonna cost people thousands of dollars, and they need to get out of our way.
+Obamacare has regulations in there to make every house green that's going to cost people thousands of dollars and they need to get out of our way.

-How about Obama announcing yesterday that he's gonna become the landlord of all these four closed houses?
+How about Obama announcing yesterday that he's going to become the landlord of all these four closed houses?

 But more importantly, how can anybody compete when the federal government's a landlord?